Muhammad Yamin (Pakistani politician)

 Muhammad Yamin is a Pakistani politician from Upper Dir District.
-He is currently serving as a member of the Provincial Assembly of Khyber Pakhtunkhwa since February 2024.
+He has been serving as a member of the Provincial Assembly of Khyber Pakhtunkhwa since February 2024.

 Career

 He contested the 2024 general elections as a Pakistan Tehreek-e-Insaf/Independent candidate from PK-12 Upper Dir-II.
 He secured 23915 votes.
 His runner-up was Azam Khan of Jamaat-e-Islami (Pakistan) who secured 12531 votes.